njuneau/Unit2/README.rst

-haXe Unit2 Test framework
+Haxe Unit2 Test framework
 ===============

 Description
 -----------------

-This is a modification of haXe's unit testing framework.
+This is a modification of Haxe's unit testing framework.
 Unit2 makes use of class metadata_ in its test runners instead of relying on method names in order to detect test methods.
 It is inspired by JUnit_'s way of working.